Uplift » Construction Accident Lawsuit FAQs | Uplift Legal Funding

 Should I tell my supervisor I was hurt in a construction accident?

 Absolutely.
-It is a general rule that you must tell your employer within 30 days of the injury.
-However, keep in mind to be cautious of what you disclose, as it can reject or lower your claim.
+As a general rule, you must tell your employer within 30 days of the injury.
+However, be cautious about what you disclose, as it can cause your claim to be rejected or reduced.
 Seek legal help from an attorney who can deal with your employer on your behalf.

 Someone working for another company caused my construction accident.
 What should I do?

 Contact a reputable and experienced attorney right away.
-It will take an experienced law firm who is apt at handling construction accidents caused by someone working for a company other than your employer.
-In these accidents (known as third-party construction accidents), it is difficult to hold the guilty-party accountable.
+It takes an experienced law firm that is adept at handling construction accidents caused by someone working for a company other than your employer.
+In these accidents (known as third-party construction accidents), it is difficult to hold the guilty party accountable.

 Credit Card Icon